 Want to play on the beach?
 Parking is free, the beaches are wide, and there is a public bathhouse to clean up before lunch or dinner.

-During COVID the pier house gallery is closed but if they are open when you visit then don’t miss it.
+Right now, the pier house gallery is closed but if they are open when you visit then don’t miss it.
 The gallery is run by the NC Aquarium.

 Jockey’s Ridge State Park